 SUPPORT AND ACCESS

 Navigating the landscape of schools and educational opportunities can be a complex and difficult process for parents.
-This challenge is even greater for families when outreach and information is available only in English.
-The Crimsonbridge Foundation partners with organizations that work to increase the enrollment of Hispanic students in local independent and parochial schools by making the school search and application process more accessible to low-income or Spanish-speaking families.
+This challenge is even greater for parents with limited English proficiency, when outreach and school information is available only in English.
+The Crimsonbridge Foundation partners with nonprofits, universities, and organizations that work to expand access to Catholic schools for Hispanic families by making the school search and application process more accessible to low-income or Spanish-speaking families.
 In 2016, the Foundation began to work with the Archdiocese of Washington to develop a plan to increase Hispanic enrollment.
 This collaboration has led to the creation of extensive new Spanish-language communications resources and to the hiring of the Catholic Schools Office’s first Hispanic Enrollment Coordinator.

 For many families, the dream of offering their child a Catholic or private school education is limited by the cost of tuition, transportation, uniforms, and supplies.
 In an effort to make a quality education available to all students, the Crimsonbridge Foundation created the Hispanic Education Imperative Fund.
 Comprised of philanthropic dollars, the Fund increases the availability of scholarships for Hispanic students to attend private and parochial schools that are making systemic improvements towards increasing Hispanic enrollment and better serving Hispanic students and their families.
 Since 2015, the Fund has supported nearly 40 students attending Catholic schools in the Greater Washington region each year.